Abdulkhadir63/backblaze-aws-lakehouse/README.md

 ---

-# 32. ✅ What Terraform and GitHub Actions Together Give This Project
+<h2 align="center">✅ What Terraform and GitHub Actions Together Give This Project</h2>

 The two systems solve different parts of deployment.